‘Aquaman’ Jason Momoa On Life Under The Sea And His Mad Sword Skills [Video]

 “I think it would be an absolutely amazing game and that would be the greatest character in the world,” Momoa adds.

 The darker tone for Aquaman is to be expected, considering James Wan (The Conjuring, Insidious) is directing the film.
 Joining Jason Momoa on Aquaman is Patrick Wilson, who will be playing the film’s villain, Ocean Master.
-Also signed on for Aquaman are Willem Dafoe as the science advisor Nuidis Vilko and Amber Heard, who will be playing Atlantean Queen Mera.
+Also signed on for Aquaman are Willem Dafoe as the science advisor Nuidis Vulko and Amber Heard, who will be playing Atlantean Queen Mera.

 Aquaman is set for an October 5, 2018 theatrical release.